omics-datascience/modulector/README.md

     - Content:
         - `detail`: a text with information about the error.

-### Genes of Methylation sites
+### Genes of methylation sites

 A service that searches from a list of CpG methylation site identifiers from different versions of Illumina arrays and returns the gene(s) to which they belong.

 - URL: `/methylation-sites-genes`
 - Method: POST
-- Required body params:
+- Required body params (in JSON format):
-  A body in Json format with the following content
     - `methylation_sites`: list of Illumina array methylation site names or identifiers for which you want to know the gene(s).
 - Functions:
     - Ordering fields: ordering is not available for this service
     - Filtering fields: filtering is not available for this service